hanna-tay/godot_tutorial/README.md

 # update 2
 The game over screen is darker and features red text to come off as more detrimental.
 This update took a couple minutes to implement.

+# update 3
+More slimes spawn gradually over time.
+This update took about 10 minutes to implement.